WithSecureLabs/C3/Src/ChannelLinter/README.md

 ## Usage

-This tool provides console frontend for real channel usage
+This tool provides console frontend for channel usage

 1. Parse the json returned from `GetCapability()` and validate it against C3 rules:
     `-n ChannelName`